Health Ask The Expert

 Bariatric Surgery and the Gut-Brain Connection

 Why do some people stay slim after having bariatric surgery while others regain the weight?
-Kimberley Steele, M.D., Ph.D., director of the Johns Hopkins Center for Bariatric Research and Innovation, is looking at how taste preferences are influencing the success of weight-loss surgeries.
+Kimberley Steele, M.D., Ph.D., former director of the Johns Hopkins Center for Bariatric Research and Innovation, is looking at how taste preferences are influencing the success of weight-loss surgeries.
 Understanding this, Steele says, may help explain what drives people to overeat.

 Which taste preferences are affecting successful weight loss after bariatric surgery?